jkrumboe/wizard-tracker/wiki/API-Structure.md

 # API Structure

-This document outlines the backend API endpoints available in the Wizard Tracker application, their functionality, and usage examples.
+This document outlines the backend API endpoints available in the KeepWiz application, their functionality, and usage examples.

 ## Base URL